GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/03_api_reduction.rst

     all_files.sort()

 The :meth:`~list.sort` method simply re-organize the list with the file names and is an optional step.
-Before you carry on, you might want want to do ``print(all_files)`` to check if they were properly read.
+Before you carry on, you might want to do ``print(all_files)`` to check if they were properly read.

 Now we can use the ``all_files`` :class:`list` as an input to